juliooa/HNdemoAppiOS/README.md

 * Alamofire to manage the network requests (https://github.com/Alamofire/Alamofire)
 * SwiftyJSON to handle the JSON responses (https://github.com/SwiftyJSON/SwiftyJSON)

-This app was written with Swift 1.2
+This app was written in Swift 1.2

 Requirements
 --------------